The EU Artificial Intelligence Act: A tl;dr

 • Automate governance: Use compliance automation to continuously monitor AI configurations and flag deviations before they become violations

-According to a KPMG report, one of the best ways to drastically cut the work involved in testing and documentation is "leveraging automated threat detection, analysis, and intelligence solutions."
-They recommend an automated solution to handle "compliance mapping, obligations tracking, and workflow management."
+One of the best ways to drastically cut the work involved in testing and documentation is leveraging automated threat detection, analysis, and intelligence solutions.
+Recommendations include automated solutions to handle "compliance mapping, obligations tracking, and workflow management."

 Those kinds of tools and more can be found as part of a cloud native application protection platform, or CNAPP.
 That makes finding a CNAPP that works for your organization one of the best decisions you can make when it comes to simplifying EU AI compliance.